VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     * "groups[]", the updated list of groups to be affected by the policy

-    * "nogr", a boolean value which set to false allows to update without including the previous parameter (a.k.a. groups are not updated), while set to true means that if no group is specified then all groups are removed from the policy
+    * "nogr", a boolean value which set to false allows to update without including the previous parameter (i.e. groups are not updated), while set to true means that if no group is specified then all groups are removed from the policy

     * "resources[]", the updated list of resources to be affected by the policy

-    * "nores", a boolean value which set to false allows to update without including the previous parameter (a.k.a. resources are not updated), while set to true means that if no resource is specified then all resources are removed from the policy
+    * "nores", a boolean value which set to false allows to update without including the previous parameter (i.e. resources are not updated), while set to true means that if no resource is specified then all resources are removed from the policy